fabio-mancin/recycle/README.md

 ## Usage

 On startup the application will guide you through the initial setup: garbage collection days, garbage types and finally garbage collection times.

+The app will then show the main page with the recycle days recap.
+You can delete existing collections from it.
+In addition, you can re-enter setup.

+Days and garbage types can be added, modified and removed through the setup.

 ## Roadmap